nxrighthere/ENet-CSharp/README.md

 `Address.SetHost(string hostName)` sets host name or an IP address.
 Should be used for binding to a network interface or for connection to a foreign host.
 Returns true on success or false on failure.

 #### Event
-Contains marshalled structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.
+Contains structure with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.

 `Event.Type` returns a type of the event.